-This course aims to help students further develop their skills in some important Accounting topics.
-In particular, students will learn the principles of Financial Reporting of Accounting information, how to allocate overheads, and how to use Accounting for Control purposes.
+This module aims to help students further develop their skills in some important accounting topics.
+In particular, students will learn the principles of financial reporting of accounting information, how to allocate overheads, and how to use accounting for control purposes.
 Finally, students will learn some techniques for measuring business performance.